A Phil Ivey Story

 Sadly, the great Chip Reese died a few months after this exchange.
 I suppose it was one of a great many wagers made between them and probably wasn’t even that big of a deal.

 But the story illustrates an astonishing gamblers’ code which would be unthinkable among just about any other group, even the closest of friends.
-Ivey’s win and a ten-thousand dollar debt was accepted based solely on his word.
+Ivey’s win and a ten-thousand-dollar debt were accepted based solely on his word.

 When I try and explain what the inner world of high-stakes gamblers and poker players is really like, I think this little story illustrates the very best about some of those we revere.